Pelplin: World War II

 In 1939, after the invasion of Poland, which started World War II, Gdańsk Pomerania was annexed by Nazi Germany and incorporated into the newly formed province of Reichsgau Danzig-West Prussia.
 During the German occupation, the Polish population was subjected to mass arrests, repressions, deportations to concentration camps, expulsions and massacres.
 Mass arrests especially pertained to Polish teachers and clergy, and were carried out in September and October 1939 (see: Intelligenzaktion, Nazi persecution of the Catholic Church in Poland).
 16 priests were murdered at the local shooting range, and others were imprisoned in Tczew, and later murdered during large massacres of Poles in the Szpęgawski Forest.
 On 20 October 1939, 44 inhabitants were murdered in the Szpęgawski Forest.
 The Germans removed traces of Polish heritage from the cathedral and the seminary, and also looted or destroyed historic Polish collections, including the library and the archive.
 The Einsatzkommando 16 established a prison for local Polish activists, teachers and priests at the seminary, and the victims were later either murdered in the Szpęgawski Forest, deported to concentration camps, or moved to the prison in Starogard Gdański.
 In 1940 the Germans shortly operated a subcamp of the Stutthof concentration camp in the town.

 In the final stages of the war Pelplin was captured by the Red Army.
 After the end of war Pelplin became part of People's Republic of Poland.

 Transport

 Pelplin is located at the intersection of the Voivodeship roads 229 and 230, and the Polish A1 motorway runs nearby, west of the town.

 Sports

-The local football team is Wierzyca Pelplin.
-It competes in the lower leagues.
+The town has two football teams KS Wierzyca Pelplin and KS Centrum Pelplin, both of which compete in the lower leagues.